jyrki-dev/DevOpsWithDocker/part1/NOTES.md

 You have to stop a container with `docker containder stop <id>` before being able to remove it.
 If the container is running a process that wont listen to a SIGTERM signal, you can stop it by sending it a SIGKILL signal with `docker kill <id>` (docker will automatically send it after a grace period if `stop` doesn't work).

-To launch interact with the container, you need to pass the `-t / --tty` and `-i / --interactive` flags:
-> `docker run -it ubuntu`
+To launch interact with the container, you need to pass the `-t / --tty` and `-i / --interactive` flags: `docker run -it ubuntu`

 The `-t` flag creates a pseudo-tty, but it needs to be made interactive with the `-i` flag to make your shell pass STDIN to the container.

 To see the output of logs of a container, run `docker logs -f looper` (the `-f / --follow` flag allows you to monitor the log output in realtime).

+## Building images

+When you've created a `Dockerfile`, run `docker build <directory> -t <name>`, and Docker will start the build process.
+The `-t / --tag` flag allows you to name the image with the `image:tag` syntax.

+The build process creates multiple layers and intermediate containers during the build process.
+Layers can work as a cache during build time.
+If we just edit the last lines of Dockerfile the build command can start from the previous layer and skip straight to the section that has changed.

+The intermediate containers are containers created from the image in which the command is executed.
+Then the changed state is stored into an image.

+### Operating inside containers

+You can copy files from your local filesystem to a running container with the command `docker cp <local-file-path> <container>:<directory>`.

+You can view the diff of an altered container with `docker diff <container>`.

+To save the made changes (to a new image), run `docker commit <container> <image>`.